Varga-Zsolt/bluespot_swiper/README.md

 `action`

 #### Validation rules
+A user can swipe another user only once
 `user_id` and `swiped_user_id` : required, integer, existing identifier in the database
 `action` : required, enum: **like**, **dislike**"